dmitry-ivanov/laravel-console-logger/README.md

 Want to be notified if some kind of an error occurred?
 Meet notifications!

 Notification channels are optional and disabled by default.
-Each of them has proper method to enable it.
+Each of them has proper method to enable it and to set notifications level.
-Each of them has proper method to set notifications level.
 By default, you'll get notification of each level which is higher than NOTICE (see [PSR-3 log levels](http://www.php-fig.org/psr/psr-3/#5-psr-log-loglevel)).
 That means, that you'll get notification about each NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY, occurred while execution.

 Surely you can change this and other channel-specific aspects as you wish.